Bob Melvin: Oakland Athletics (2011–2021)

 In 2014, Melvin's Athletics entered the All-Star Break with the best record in the majors.
 While the team faded down the stretch, it still managed to clinch an AL Wild Card berth on the final day of the season.
 They played the Kansas City Royals in the 2014 American League Wild Card Game.
 They held a 7–3 at the end of seven innings but Melvin ran into trouble when starter Jon Lester (coming up to 100 pitches) allowed a series of hits, a pair of stolen bases (made worse with the loss of catcher Geovany Soto to injury) and a walk that made the score 7–4 with two runners on base.
 Only then did Melvin decide to finally take out Lester (at 111 pitches), after which the bullpen gave up two further runs in the inning but Oakland still led 7–6 in the ninth inning.
 Further timely baserunning and hits led to more unraveling as the game went into extra innings on a tying 9th inning run.
 The Athletics even led 8–7 in the bottom of the 12th but gave up the lead and lost on a walk-off single.
 In 2015, Melvin only had his players place eleven sacrifice bunts, the lowest number in the AL.

 On July 29, 2017, he became the 64th MLB manager to win 1,000 games in his career.
 On September 28, 2017, the Athletics and Melvin agreed to extend his contract through the 2019 season.
 In 2017, he used the most pinch hitters per game of any AL manager (0.79), and the fewest pinch runners per game (0.12).

 On October 29, 2018, the Athletics awarded Melvin a long-term contract extension, through 2021 with a club option for 2022.
-On November 13, 2018, Melvin won his third Manager of the Year award, becoming just the 8th manager in MLB history win the award three times.
+On November 13, 2018, Melvin won his third Manager of the Year award, becoming just the 8th manager in MLB history to win the award three times.
 He won the award after leading the baseball team with the lowest Opening Day payroll to a 97–65 record and its first post-season in four years.

 In 2019, he used the fewest pinch runners per game of all AL managers, at 0.07.
 On June 1, 2021; with a 12–6 win over the Seattle Mariners, Melvin tallied his 798th win as Athletics manager.
 This vaulted him past Tony La Russa to become the second-winningest manager in Athletics history, and the winningest in the West Coast portion of franchise history.
 In 2021 he led all AL managers with an average of 0.99 pinch hitters per game.